emils2992/zezbsnekwoowoq/replit.md

 ## Changelog

 - June 25, 2025.
+Updated channel deletion timing to 5 seconds:
+  - Changed all channel deletion delays from 1.5 seconds to 5 seconds across all transfer commands
+  - Updated countdown messages to match new 5-second timing (3 seconds, 1 second warnings)
+  - Applied to all transfer workflows: offer, contract, trade, hire, release, brelease, btrelease, trelease
+  - Provides users more time to read completion messages before channels are automatically deleted
+- June 25, 2025.
 Updated bot to use player mentions (@player) instead of display names in all messages and announcements:
   - Replaced all displayName usage with user mentions (user.user) for consistent player tagging
   - Updated channel creation to use usernames instead of display names for cleaner channel names